kshitijreal/kshitijreal.github.io/_pages/about.md

 3. **Evaluation**: Running multiple trials to ensure reliable results, considering the randomness in LLM outputs.

-By following this structured approach, we aimed to provide a reliable and systematic evaluation of LLMs' capabilities in chemistry.
+This structured approach was designed to provide a reliable and systematic evaluation of LLMs’ capabilities in chemistry.

 ## Evaluation of LLMs

-In this section, we delve into the performance of the five Large Language Models (LLMs) evaluated in our comprehensive benchmark.
+This section delves into the performance of five Large Language Models (LLMs) evaluated in the comprehensive benchmark.
 The models—GPT-4, GPT-3.5, Davinci-003, Llama, and Galactica—were tested across eight chemistry tasks in both zero-shot and few-shot in-context learning settings.
-Our goal was to understand their capabilities and limitations in the context of practical chemistry problems.
+The goal was to understand their capabilities and limitations in the context of practical chemistry problems.

 ![Evaluation overview](_pages\images\eval_overview.png "Overview of the evaluation process") Overview of the Evaluation Process